art4711/randbench/README.md

 CryptoBufRand implements the same buffer around the same source as CryptoRand, but as we can see, it doesn't magically become much better.

+And finally, COverhead is there to actually see the overhead of calling into C. Holy crap.

 ## Future tests ##